-"When I got to my wife, she was still out if it due to the anaesthetic and was rambling about major surgery, blood transfusions and collapsing on the ward.
+"When I got to my wife, she was still out of it due to the anaesthetic and was rambling about major surgery, blood transfusions and collapsing on the ward.
 I didn't really believe her because the nurse had told us it would only be a minor op."
-(Ectopic Pregnancy Trust, 2018)

-"I wish someone had given us more time to talk about the benefits of seeing the baby and spending time with him.
-Of inviting the other kids to come and meet him."
 (M.E., 2017)

+"I wish someone had given us more time to talk about the benefits of seeing the baby and spending time with him and of inviting the other kids to come and meet him." ((M.E., 2017)